ndiego/blox-lite/readme.md

 Blox Lite is a Wordpress plugin built for users of the [Genesis Framework](http://www.studiopress.com).
 Blox Lite is developed by Outermost Design, LLC.
 We have no direct affiliation with the makers of Genesis.

 Blox Lite allows you to easily add content to your Genesis theme through Genesis hooks.
-Check out our [demo video](https://www.youtube.com/watch?v=uPAR-GI6sxQ) or a brief overview of what Blox Lite can do.
+Check out the [demo video](https://www.youtube.com/watch?v=uPAR-GI6sxQ) for a brief overview of what Blox Lite can do.

 This plugin is freely available in the [Wordpress repository](https://wordpress.org/plugins/blox-lite).
-The premium version of this plugin, Blox, is coming soon.
+The premium version of this plugin, Blox, offers additional features and power.
 More details can be found at [www.bloxwp.com](https://www.bloxwp.com/?utm_source=blox-lite&utm_medium=plugin&utm_content=github-readme-links&utm_campaign=Blox_Plugin_Links).

 ### Support